board of directors

 In her spare time, Adela enjoys volunteering.
 Adela is a bright young woman who epitomizes all the good Chelsea has to offer.

-María Belén Power, Associate Executive Director
+María Belén Power, Associate Executive Director (she, her, hers)

 Prior to joining GreenRoots, Maria Belen was the Lead Organizer for the Green Space Committee.
 She oversees GreenRoots’ environmental justice campaigns and supports the work of the ECO youth crew, Junior Organizer and Research Assistant.
 Maria Belen represents GreenRoots in the Green Justice Coalition of the Greater Boston Area as well as national movements for environmental and climate justice.